apfm-actions/terraform-docdb-action/README.md

 - Terraform Project Action must be executed before this action
 https://github.com/aplaceformom/terraform-project-base-action
 - DocumentDB master password must be stored in the enviornment's Credstash's default credential store.
-- If this is the first terraform deploy action used in the workflow, the 'aws_assume_role' and 'aws_assume_role' inputs must be defined.

 Usage